You can apply as

 **Study Track preference semester 3: Applicants should note that study track preference is not guaranteed.
 We endeavour to try our best to accommodate your first option choice but please note that your choice is subject to quota availability and academic suitability for a particular pathway.
 Any applicant who has not been allocated their preferred study track will be given a two-week window in which to confirm acceptance of an alternative pathway or decline their offer

-*Please note, evidence of your English Language ability (if your language is not English) must be uploaded by the Scholarship application deadline of 1700 hours UK time, 20 January 2023.
+*Please note, evidence of your English Language ability (if your language is not English) must be uploaded by the Scholarship application deadline of 19 January 2024.

-Please note, in order to be considered for a scholarship, you MUST have submitted ALL of the above documents by the submission deadline 20 January 2023.
-If your application status is ‘Holding for Documents’ then you will NOT be considered for a scholarship unless you submit the required documents by the submission deadline 20 January 2023.
+Please note, in order to be considered for a scholarship, you MUST have submitted ALL of the above documents by the submission deadline of 19 January 2024.
+If your application status is ‘Holding for Documents’ then you will NOT be considered for a scholarship unless you submit the required documents by the submission deadline of 19 January 2024.
 The only exception to this is your final degree certificates and transcripts where an applicant is still currently studying.

 You have 42 days to submit your application once you begin the process.